5KBW > London, England > Set Profile

 The Set: Founded in 1966 5KBW is recognised nationally as a leading criminal chambers and continues to excel.
-Led by Sarah Forshaw QC, a former leader of the South Eastern Circuit and Mark Heywood QC, the current First Senior Treasury Counsel at the Central Criminal Court.
-With nearly 50 barristers, including five Queen’s Counsel, 5KBW is able to provide high-quality advocacy and advisory services to clients in its specialist criminal areas and its members appear in all levels of court throughout the UK and other jurisdictions.
-Chambers is also well placed to accept work on a public access basis, in appropriate cases.
+Led by Sarah Forshaw QC, a former leader of the South Eastern Circuit and Mark Heywood QC, former First Senior Treasury Counsel at the Central Criminal Court, and with 55 barristers including seven Queen’s Counsel, 5KBW is able to provide high quality advocacy and advisory services to all its clients at all levels nationally.
+Members have an unwavering commitment to provide advice and representation of the highest quality that is frequently commended by the judiciary, solicitors and clients.

-5KBW is proud of the friendly and professional approach of the clerking and administration team in chambers.
-The clerking team is headed by Lee Hughes-Gage, who joined chambers as senior clerk in 2005.
+5KBW have a professional and friendly clerking and administration team led by Lee Hughes-Gage who joined chambers as senior clerk in 2005.

 Serious organised crime: Chambers has a formidable reputation in the prosecution and defence of allegations of serious and organised crime, with practitioners providing advice and representation of the very highest quality in the most serious high-profile criminal trials of this nature throughout the UK.